 According to business periodicals such as Entrepreneur Magazine Inc. and Forbes, with the beginning of each year comes an increase in new business start-ups.
 Perhaps this is because people are seeking an increase or alternative means of income, job independence, or a more rewarding career.
 Whatever the reason, since the Great Recession of 2008, new business filings trend upwards this time each year.
 Regardless of the time of year, new business owners tend to overlook three important considerations that expose them to financial risk and legal liability.
 They are:

-- Create a Meaningful Operating Agreement.
 Creating a business entity without an operating agreement falls short of good business planning.
 Failing to detail your own operating agreement generally means that if there is a dispute or corporate governance problem, less favorable “boilerplate” language from a legal form “factory” or state statutory language could be substituted and control how your business relationships operate, contrary to your initial intent.
 This is especially true where multiple owners are involved, as disputes will invariably arise.
-If a business relationship falls apart (The Small Business Administration statistics state that one-third (⅓) of all new businesses close in the first five years) it’s best that business owners have predetermined termination terms in their operating agreement, as opposed to having terms imposed upon them by statute or third parties such as an arbitrator.
+If a business relationship falls apart (The Small Business Administration statistics state that one-third (⅓) of all new businesses close in the first five years) it’s best that business owners have predetermined termination terms in their operating agreement, as opposed to having terms imposed upon them by statute or third parties, such as an arbitrator.